Wang-ML-Lab/unified-continual-learning/README.md

 - 🔴 **Adversarial Feature Alignment Loss:** it corresponds to the <span style="color:red">divergence terms</span> between the current data distribution and the past data distribution.
 If you are interested in how minimizing this term on the feature space can improve the performance in general, please refer to the amazing work ["A theory of learning from different domains"](https://link.springer.com/article/10.1007/s10994-009-5152-4).
 - ⚪ **Adaptive Coefficient Optimization:** it corresponds to estimating the error (classification accuracy) of each term, and adaptively minimizing the <span style="color:gray">coefficient set</span> $\Omega=\{\alpha_i, \beta_i, \gamma_i\}$.

-## Installing the required packages
+## Installing the Required Packages
 ```sh
 conda create -n udil python=3.9
 conda activate udil